Suyatna/ARCORE-Unity/README.md

 # ARCORE-Unity
-Learning Ar Core From Google to Implement in Unity, For Academic Purpose
+Learning Ar Core From Google to Implement in Unity 2018.4.12f1, For Academic Purpose